zenkaeser/Git-1/week1/review.md

 From this command's output, you can see that the local branch master is tracking the remote-tracking branch origin/master, and the local branch new-feature is not tracking anything.

 "Tracking local branches" are useful.
-They allow you to run git pull and git push, without specifying which upstream branch to use.
+They allow you to run `git pull` and `git push` without specifying which upstream branch to use.
 If the branch is not set up to track another branch, you'll get an error like this one:

 ```
   $ git checkout new-feature